canmet-energy/btap_cli/README.md

 BTAP is a research tool used internally by CanmetENERGY.
 It undergoes constant changes and may alter workflows and outputs without notice.
 If you wish to work with us in a more formal way, please contact us to create a work arrangement where you will be notified of change and updates ahead of deployment.
-You will also be able to provide feedback on requests for new features and collaborate on research oppertuinities.
+You will also be able to provide feedback on requests for new features and collaborate on research opportunities.

 ## Background
 BTAP is the Building Technology Assesement Platform developed by Natural Resources Canada's research arm CanmetENERGY.
 It is developed upon the OpenStudio/EnergyPlus open-source framework created by the US DOE and the US National Renewable Energy Laboratory.